Semiconductor Packaging (full-time)

 This is a block minor.
 It is offered once a year as a block in the 1st semester.

 This is a differentiation exchange course.
 This means it enables you to develop your professional competences in a different/broader context.

-In the first term you get acquainted with the semiconductor industry in general and delve into the fundamentals of semiconductor assembly, packaging and test.
-In the second term you tackle a challenging semiconductor packaging problem in a team of students and working professionals.
+In the first term you get to know the semiconductor industry in general and dive into the fundamentals of semiconductor assembly, packaging and test.
+In the second term you tackle a challenging semiconductor packaging problem in a team of students.
 You may also be able to turn the design into a prototype to demonstrate its working principle and feasibility.
 The production and testing of the prototype takes place in the laboratory of CITC in Nijmegen or at one of the industrial partners.
 In parallel you study a number of selective subjects, depending on the project and your personal learning needs.
 After this minor you will have a deep understanding of the semiconductor back-end processing complexity; packaging, testing and quality/reliability.
-You will be able to communicate and cooperate as starting engineer with experts in the semiconductor industry in general and from assembly and packaging in particular.
+You will be able to communicate and cooperate as junior engineer with experts in the semiconductor industry in general and from assembly and packaging in particular.
 A valuable asset to make a quick start in the semiconductor industry in which assembly and packaging continues to be a major challenge.

 - Working in a multidisciplinary environment

 - Operating in a systematic way according to protocols and standards

 - Requirements engineering